A Spatial Modeling Approach for Linguistic Object Data: Analysing dialect sound variations across Great Britain: Model and Estimation

 where $\hnorm{\cdot}$ is the usual norm in $L^2\left( [0,1], \bR^p \right)$, i.e.\ $\hnorm{f}^2 = \int_0^1 \rpnorm{f(t)}^2 dt$ for $f \in L^2\left( [0,1], \bR^p \right)$, and $\graphdist(x, X_l)$ is the distance on the map between $x$ and $X_l$.
 The denominator is a normalizing factor that compensates for possible heteroscedasticity in the MFCC field using the total variability of the residuals, $\hat \sigma^2(X_l)= n_l^{-1} \sum_{j = 1}^{n_l} \hnorm{ Y_{lj} - \overline Y_l }^2$, where $\overline Y_l = n_l^{-1} \sum_{j = 1}^{n_l} Y_{lj}$.
 The minimizer of the fit criterion \eqref{eq:fit-criterion-mean-field} is a Nadaraya--Watson type estimator, given by convex combination of the average MFCCs at each location, i.e.\

 where

 Possible strategies for the choice of the bandwidth $h$ are discussed in Section \ref{sec:choice-smoothing-parameters}.
-While it may be argued that using a higher order local polynomial estimator in place of \eqref{eq:fit-criterion-mean-field} can reduce the bias of the estimator, it is not obvious how to define a local polynomial variation that respects the shape of the map and this shortcoming tends to create problems close to the border if the region of interest is non-convex (as is the case with Great Britain).
+It may be argued that using a higher order local polynomial estimator in place of \eqref{eq:fit-criterion-mean-field} can reduce the bias of the estimator, and there exists methods to perform local linear smoothing when only pairwise distances between the covariates are available \citep{baillo2009local,boj2010distance,boj2016global}.
+We leave this extension as a future avenue of research.